Herbjørn Skogstad

 Herbjørn Skogstad, pen name Herb (born 18 January 1946) is a Norwegian illustrator and editorial cartoonist.

 Career

-Born in Nordsinni in Nordre Land on 18 January 1946, a self-trained artist, Skogstad worked as illustrator and cartoonist for the newspaper Oppland Arbeiderblad from 1972, and for the media company Amedia.
+Born in Nordsinni in Nordre Land Municipality on 18 January 1946, a self-trained artist, Skogstad worked as illustrator and cartoonist for the newspaper Oppland Arbeiderblad from 1972, and for the media company Amedia.
 He has illustrated several books, and participated in exhibitions.